milesleeaus/sendemail/readme.md

 1. Install Nodejs and NPM first
 2. Then install with cmd -> npm install

+# Unzip apikey.js from apikey.zip
+Due to SendGrid & MailGun do not allow API key to be exposed on github for any reason, the api keys are stored in apikey.js module.
+So you would need to unzip the apikey.js to the current project folder by command e.g: unzip apikey.zip -d .

 # Use
 1. Run by cmd -> node app.js
 2. Then the app is listening on port 3332

 # Endpoints
 The endpoints are: